SamV250/UsingMLtoHelpSalamanders/README.md

 Created Random Forest Model to predict locations where Shenandoah Salamander could be introduced.
 Trained based on factors such as temperature, precipitation, and altitude.
+Please see pdfs for more information.